 Multiple measures for placement includes analysis of:

-1. Nationally standardized test scores such as ACT, SAT, ACCULACER, ASSET, COMPASS, PARCC, etc.
+1. Nationally standardized test scores such as ACT, SAT, ACCUPLACER, ASSET, COMPASS, PARCC, etc.

 2. Analysis of high school or college transcripts including course work completed and grade point average;